Permanent Resident Card

 Travel documents to Canada can be obtained by those appealing the revocation of their permanent resident status where they have been in Canada at least once within the last year, or where the Immigration Appeal Division determines that their presence in Canada is necessary for their appeal.

-The Law Office of Matthew Jeffery, Barrister & Solicitor, has years of experience assisting clients with all types of matters related to Permanent Resident cards.
-Please contact us if you require our assistance or further information.
+The Law Office of Matthew Jeffery, Barrister & Solicitor, has over 20 years of experience assisting clients with all types of matters related to Permanent Resident cards.
+Fill out our FREE PR Card Renewal Assessment form to see if we can help you with your immigration matters.

 Frequently Asked Questions